dprojects/Woodworking/Docs/README.md

   * buttons: `X-`, `X+`, `Y-`, `Y+`, `Z-`, `Z+` move object into the chosen axis direction, there is auto-repeat so you can hold the button to move objects more quickly.
   * `Move step` if the object is recognized the `Move step` will be set by default with selected object thickness.
 The offset is calculated from objects anchors, usually left bottom corner (vertex).

+* **Move to Equal:** In this mode you can set equal space between objects.
+This feature works in the same way as [shelvesEqual](#shelvesequal) but here you can choose the coordinate axis.
+  * `set` allows to set edge as start or end reference point.
+Sometimes if the access to edge require hide object it can be more useful to set one by one or if you want to update only single edge.
+  * `set both edges` allows to set both edge at once as start and end reference point.
+This is much quicker way.
+  * `move` set equal space between all selected objects along X, Y or Z coordinate axis.

 * **Copy:** In this mode you can copy any object with custom offset.
 For example you can quickly create shelves with equal space or garden floor from small panels.
   * `auto` by default, if the object is `Cube` the `copyObject` will be used, otherwise `Clone` will be created.
   * `copyObject` good for simple objects like `Cube`.